 POST Request using Postman

 In the previous tutorials, we have learnt about how to send a GET Request and we also learnt about the Request Parameters.
 From our Rest basics we already know what an HTTP Request and HTTP Response is.If you have not read these two tutorials yet, please do that before proceeding.
 In this chapter we will focus on another type of request method which is POST Request in Postman.

 What is a POST Request?

 A POST is an HTTP Verb similar to a GET request, this specifies that a client is posting data on the given Endpoint.
-A POST request is a method which is used when we need to send some additional information inside the body of the request to the server.
+A POST request is a method that is used when we need to send some additional information inside the body of the request to the server.
 When we send a POST request we generally intend to have some modification at the server such as updation, deletion or addition.
 One of the classic example of a POST request is the Login page.
 When you first Sign Up for anything, let say Facebook, you send your personal information such as password to the server.
 The server creates a new account with the same details and that account is added permanently on the Facebook server.
 You just created a new resource on to the server.
 POST requests are very popular and are mostly used whenever you are sending some sensitive information such as submitting a form or sending sensitive information to the server.

 In this tutorial, we will explore different features of POST Requests and how we can create them in Postman.
 Before we will try to use an example to get a clear idea about a POST Request.